 Students in the program earn college credits in English, mathematics, biology, physics, social sciences and humanities electives in classes and laboratories conducted at Union County College.
 Diagnostic Medical Sonography courses are the primary responsibility of the program.
-Students must apply to JFK Muhlenberg for admission to the Diagnostic Medical Sonography program by March 31 for the fall semester.
+Students must apply to JFK Muhlenberg Snyder Schools for admission to the Diagnostic Medical Sonography program.
 Candidates must be high school graduates and must have had high school biology and algebra.